-In the global survey of more than 1,300 senior executives, two-thirds ranked cybersecurity among their organizations’ top five risk management priorities – approximately double the response to a similar question Marsh asked in 2016.
-The survey also found that a vast majority – 75% – identified business interruption as the cyber loss scenario with the greatest potential to impact their organization.
-This compares to 55% who cited breach of customer information, which has historically been the focus for organizations.
+In the global survey of more than 1,300 senior executives, two-thirds ranked cybersecurity among their organisations’ top five risk management priorities – approximately double the response to a similar question Marsh asked in 2016.
+The survey also found that a vast majority – 75% – identified business interruption as the cyber loss scenario with the greatest potential to impact their organisation.
+This compares to 55% who cited breach of customer information, which has historically been the focus for organisations.

 At the same time, responsibility for cyber risk management continues to lie primarily with the information technology (IT) department, with inconsistent involvement of other stakeholders across the enterprise.
 According to the survey, 70% of respondents pointed to IT as a primary owner and decision-maker for cyber risk management, compared to just 37% who cited the president/CEO or the board of directors, and 32% who cited the risk management function.

 “While technology is the foundation of any good cybersecurity strategy, companies can benefit from investing in non-technology solutions like risk management as part of a holistic approach,” said Matt Penarczyk, vice president and deputy general counsel, Microsoft.
 “Through advanced technology, tools and training, for example, companies can better protect the data in their networks and be ready for the business interruptions and reputational risks associated with cyberattacks.”